 The most common taxonomy you encounter in your work is the site architecture, alternatively referred to as hierarchical taxonomy.

-Why is Taxonomy Important for SEO?
+Why is Taxonomy Important?

 With a chaotic site structure, on the other hand, users might continuously end up with the information they don’t need.